parrt/autodx/images/matrix-calculus.md

 This chain rule that takes into consideration the total derivative degenerates to the single-variable chain rule when all intermediate variables are functions of a single variable.
 Consequently, you can remember this more general formula to cover both cases.
 As a bit of dramatic foreshadowing, notice that the summation sure looks like a vector dot product, $\frac{\partial f}{\partial \mathbf{u}} \cdot \frac{\partial \mathbf{u}}{\partial x}$, or  a vector multiply $\frac{\partial f}{\partial \mathbf{u}} \frac{\partial \mathbf{u}}{\partial x}$.

 Before we move on, a word of caution about terminology on the web.
-Unfortunately, the chain rule given in this section, based upon the total derivative, is universally called ``multivariable chain rule'' in calculus discussions, which is highly misleading!
+Unfortunately, the chain rule given in this section, based upon the total derivative, is universally called "multivariable chain rule" in calculus discussions, which is highly misleading!
 Only the intermediate variables are multivariate functions.
 The overall function, say, $f(x) = x + x^2$, is a scalar function that accepts a single parameter $x$.
 The derivative and parameter are scalars, not vectors, as one would expect with a so-called multivariate chain rule.
-(Within the context of a non-matrix calculus class, ``multivariate chain rule'' is likely unambiguous.)
-To reduce confusion, we use ``single-variable total-derivative chain rule'' to spell out the distinguishing feature between the simple single-variable chain rule, $\frac{dy}{dx} = \frac{dy}{du}\frac{du}{dx}$, and this one.
+(Within the context of a non-matrix calculus class, "multivariate chain rule" is likely unambiguous.)
+To reduce confusion, we use "single-variable total-derivative chain rule" to spell out the distinguishing feature between the simple single-variable chain rule, $\frac{dy}{dx} = \frac{dy}{du}\frac{du}{dx}$, and this one.

 \subsubsection{Vector chain rule}

 Now that we've got a good handle on the total-derivative chain rule, we're ready to tackle the chain rule for vectors of functions and vector variables.
 Surprisingly, this more general chain rule is just as simple looking as the single-variable chain rule for scalars.
 Rather than just presenting the vector chain rule, let's rediscover it ourselves so we get a firm grip on it.
 We can start by computing the derivative of a sample vector function with respect to a scalar, $\mathbf{y} = \mathbf{f}(x)$, to see if we can abstract a general formula.

-$
-\begin{bmatrix}
+\\[\begin{bmatrix}
 	y_1(x)\\
 	y_2(x)\\
 \end{bmatrix} =